raspberrypilearning/wanted/en/step_3.md

 ## Styling images

-Let's improve the style of the image in the poster.

 --- task ---
 Underneath the CSS for `div`, add another CSS style that will apply to images.